khaledalmaarii/HackTricks-wiki/welcome/hacktricks-values-and-faq.md

 </details>

-## HackTricks Values
+## HackTricks QaD

 {% hint style="success" %}
 These are the **values of the HackTricks Project**:

 * Give **FREE** access to **EDUCATIONAL hacking** resources to **ALL** Internet.
 * Hacking is about learning, and learning should be as free as possible.
 * The purpose of this book is to serve as a comprehensive **educational resource**.
 * **STORE** awesome **hacking** techniques that the community publishes giving the **ORIGINAL** **AUTHORS** all the **credits**.
 * **We don't want the credit from other people**, we just want to store cool tricks for everyone.
 * We also write **our own researches** in HackTricks.
 * In several cases we will just write **in HackTricks a summary of the important parts** of the technique and will **encourage the lector to visit the original post** for more details.
 * **ORGANIZE** all the hacking techniques in the book so it's **MORE ACCESSIBLE**
 * The HackTricks team has dedicated thousands of hours for free **only to organize the content** so people can **learn faster**
 {% endhint %}

 <figure><img src="../.gitbook/assets/hack tricks gif.gif" alt="" width="375"><figcaption></figcaption></figure>